Jasonfran/Basic-engine-for-OpenGL/README.md

 ## Result so far
 ![image](http://i.imgur.com/sp4V4fZ.png)

-This scene uses a free model from CGTrader but in obj format and does not load textures.
+This scene uses a free model from CGTrader but in obj format and does not have a correct MTL file for textures.
 Has point light with shadows.

 ## External libraries
 * GLFW